cernops/rundeck-exec-kerberos/README.md

 `Kerberos keytab` - The path to the keytab file used to authenticate the principal

+`Use a dedicated cache file` - Useful when multiple Kerberos principals are in use.

+`Kerberos cache filename` - Specify manually the cache filename.

+`Destroy Kerberos ticket` - Perform a kdestroy before exiting the plugin, not recommended.

 Requirements
 ------------
 The plugin requires Rundeck version 2.4.0 or higher.